AkshaySaraf02/stock-sense/README.md

 ## License

-This project is licensed under the [License Name] License.
+This project is licensed under the [GNU] License.
 You can find more details in the `LICENSE` file.